Zero-inflated stochastic volatility model for disaggregated inflation data with exact zeros: Results

 \subsubsection{Interval forecast}

-Figure~[\ref{fig:results:interval:all:h=1}] shows the empirical coverage rates of interval forecasts for the multivariate models at various percentile levels, with rates computed over different forecast time points.
-Alignment with the 45-degree line (not shown) would indicate the ideal case in the frequentist sense where the $\alpha$\%-central prediction interval covers $\alpha$\% of the out-of-sample data.
-Given the high number of components, we have summarized the results by averaging the coverage rates at each $\alpha$\%-central level.
-We note that \textit{left-tails} for some calibration lines for the zero-inflated model is missing, as we have omitted regions where the prediction intervals have totally degenerated to $\set{0}$.
-Such regions only yield uninformative and misleading summaries on the data about the proportion of zeros in the hold-out observations, given that we only have finite MCMC draws, which does not compare fairly to non-zero-inflated models without such abnormalities.
+Figure \ref{fig:results:interval:all} shows the empirical coverage rates of the interval forecasts for the multivariate models at various percentile levels.
+Alignment with the 45-degree line (not shown) would indicate the well-calibrated ideal where the $(1-\alpha)$\% CI covers $\alpha$\% of the out-of-sample data.
+Given the high number of components, we summarize by averaging the coverage rates at each level.
+(We note that \textit{left-tails} for some calibration lines for the zero-inflated model is missing, as we have omitted regions where the prediction intervals have totally degenerated to $\set{0}$ and such regions only yield summaries on the data about the proportion of zeros in the hold-out observations which is potentially misleading.)
+The zero-inflated model outperforms the non-zero-inflated model being on average closer to the 45-degree line: noticeably pronounced with Japan with the highest prevalence of zeros.

-An immediate observation is that both multivariate models tend to exhibit over-coverage.
-However, the zero-inflated model consistently outperforms the non-zero-inflated model --- whether univariate or multivariate --- being closer to the 45-degree line on average.
-The improvement in calibration is particularly pronounced for countries with a higher prevalence of zeros in the disaggregated components (e.g., UK, Germany and Japan).
-In contrast, the difference is less evident for countries with fewer zeros (US), where both models perform similarly.

-To investigate further, we decompose the interval forecast results by breaking down the plots into different \textit{major} categories (see section \ref{sec:2:1} for data description).
-Figure [\ref{fig:results:interval:sub1:h=1}] highlights the two major categories that exhibit substantial observable differences in the averaged calibration lines: health- and housing/water/fuels-related components (e.g., respectively including medical and sewage services).
-These items tend to undergo price revisions only after administrative processes, resulting in observable inflation occurring intermittently and contributing to the persistence of zeros (see section \ref{sec:2:3}).
-No substantial differentials in the averaged calibration lines were observed in other major categories where zeros are not as prevelant (see appendix for figures).

-These further support the use of the zero-inflated model, as it delivers better-calibrated interval forecasts on average in scenarios where zeros are prevalent, while maintaining comparable performance to the non-zero-inflated model when zeros are infrequent.
-Figures for the $h=8$ case (i.e., long(er)-term forecasts) and figures comparing the univariate models in the appendix also exhibit similar patterns favoring the zero-inflated model.
+We further decompose the interval forecast results by \textit{major} divisions (i.e., COICOP level 2).
+Figure \ref{fig:results:interval:sub:h=1} shows two categories that exhibit substantial observable differences in the averaged calibration lines: transport- and health-related components.
+These items tend to undergo price revisions only after administrative processes, resulting in intermittent observable inflation and thus persistent zeros.
+These further support the use of the zero-inflated model, as it delivers better-calibrated interval forecasts on average where zeros are prevalent, while maintaining comparable performance to the non-zero-inflated model when zeros are infrequent.
+Figures for other cases in the appendix also exhibit similar patterns favoring the zero-inflated model.